BDA-KTS/-ClaimsGen-_-Verified-Claims-Wizard/README.md

 This module uses Rdflib python library to create the model and an abstract RDF graph to then serialize it in one of the supported formats (TTL,n3, XML,nt, pretty-xml,trix, trig, and nquads).
 Unique URI identifiers are generated as UUIDs that are based on a one-way hash of key attributes for each instance.

+### Social Science Usecase
+John is a social scientist studying about online discourse.
+He wants acess to false claims within a definite time period about the US Presidential Elections.
+He visits the MH to find this method that helps him to generate a Knowledge Graph from various fact-checked claims.
+He uses the search box on the top of the interface and types in Claims Generator or Knowledge Graph Generator.
+The search functionality of the MH shows him a list or related methods and tutorials that provides John with methods that can help him generate knowledge graphs which he can then querry and find all relevant claims and reuse for his study.

 ### ClaimsKG pipeline

 ![ClaimsKG pipeline](claimskg_pipeline.PNG)

+### Keywords
+Claims, Fact-checking, Entity Linking

 ### Structure